andreatulimiero/i3tmux/README.md

 ## Build and install
 Run `make build` and place the `i3tmux` executable in a folder contained in `$PATH`.
-### Specify remote host configuration
-Currently, part of the configuration is still hardcoded (this is to change very soon).
-To specify your ssh server options, you can change them in `main.go::main()`.

 ## Testing
 To run the tests just run `make test`.